TheVoltageVikingRam/CadenceProficiency/4X1_MUX_Using_2X1_MUX/README.md

 ---

-## Energy Analysis
+### Energy Analysis
-The energy consumed in a single operation cycle of the 4×1 MUX is estimated using the post-layout simulation.
+The post-layout simulation shows that the 4×1 MUX consumes approximately **75.65 femtojoules (fJ)** per switching cycle.
+This value is well within expected bounds for a design implemented in **GPDK 90nm** technology.
+It reflects an efficient design with minimal parasitic effects and optimized switching activity.
+Such low energy consumption makes this implementation suitable for low-power digital systems and educational benchmarking.

 ![Energy Draw](./Energy_draw_for_one_cycle.png)